14 Days Girlfriend Intlo: Cast

-Director

-Sriharsha Manne debuted with this film.On an endless quest to captivate hearts through the stories.
-From the skies of the airline industry to the art of filmmaking, Journeyed through diverse landscapes, crafting narratives that inspire.
-Armed with the knowledge gained from ACFM and SRFTI, Now ready to embrace every challenge and keep the stories rolling.

 Production

 The film is produced by Satya Komal N under his Satya Arts Entertainment banner.
 The technical crew consists of cinematographer K Soma Sekhar, editor Pradeep R Moram, music composed by Mark K. Robin and sound mixing by P. A. Deepak.

 Soundtrack

-The music is composed by Mark K. Robin, which includes a song which was sung by Karthik and lyrics penned by Rehman and music rights were bagged by T-Series.
+The music is composed by Mark K. Robin, which includes a song which was sung by Karthik and lyrics penned by Rehman and music rights were acquired by T-Series.